 Our inquiry process

-We will acknowledge that we have received your request within a few days.
+If you write to us, we'll acknowledge that we have received your request within a few days.

 We will usually report the results publicly, as well as advising the correspondent of our conclusions.

 Opportunity to comment

 Before we finalise our views, we usually provide the people affected with an opportunity to comment.
 We do this to make sure that:

 - we understand and have correctly presented the facts; and